Spicy and lush this carrot cake is filled with roasted walnuts, salted caramel, and pineapple then enrobed in a tangy cream cheese frosting

 Cream Cheese Frosting

-- In the bowl of an electric mixer beat the cream cheese until light and fluffy.
+In the bowl of an electric mixer beat the cream cheese until light and fluffy.
 Add in butter and beat for another minute.
-Add powdered sugar, buttermilk powder, vanilla bean paste and heavy cream.
+Add powdered sugar, buttermilk powder, vanilla bean paste, heavy cream and salt.
 Beat on low at first then once powdered sugar is combined beat on high for 3 minutes.